aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.192.0 (2017-11-16 23:30 UTC)
+* ApplicationAutoScaling (3.3.6.0)
+	* Application Auto Scaling now supports automatic scaling of Amazon Aurora replicas
+* EC2 (3.3.37.0)
+	* You are now able to create and launch EC2 x1e smaller instance sizes
+* Glue (3.3.2.0)
+	* API update for AWS Glue.
+New crawler configuration attribute enables customers to specify crawler behavior.
+New XML classifier enables classification of XML data.
+* OpsWorksCM (3.3.4.3)
+	* Documentation updates for OpsWorks-cm: a new feature, OpsWorks for Puppet Enterprise, that allows users to create and manage OpsWorks-hosted Puppet Enterprise servers.
+* Organizations (3.3.7.0)
+	* This release adds APIs that you can use to enable and disable integration with AWS services designed to work with AWS Organizations.
+This integration allows the AWS service to perform operations on your behalf on all of the accounts in your organization.
+Although you can use these APIs yourself, we recommend that you instead use the commands provided in the other AWS service to enable integration with AWS Organizations.
+* Route53 (3.3.11.0)
+	* You can use Route 53's GetAccountLimit/GetHostedZoneLimit/GetReusableDelegationSetLimit APIs to view your current limits (including custom set limits) on Route 53 resources such as hosted zones and health checks.
+These APIs also return the number of each resource you're currently using to enable comparison against your current limits.

 ### 3.3.191.0 (2017-11-15 19:03 UTC)
 * APIGateway (3.3.11.0)
 	* 1. Extended GetDocumentationParts operation to support retrieving documentation parts resources without contents.
 2. Added hosted zone ID in the custom domain response.